wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 ## Deployment

-To deploy the Wallarm Sidecar proxy solution:
+To deploy the Wallarm Sidecar solution:

 1. Create the Wallarm node.
 1. Deploy the Wallarm Helm chart.
-1. Attach the Wallarm Sidecar proxy to the application Pod.
+1. Attach the Wallarm Sidecar to the application Pod.
-1. Test the Wallarm Sidecar proxy operation.
+1. Test the Wallarm Sidecar operation.

 ### Step 1: Create the Wallarm node